OpenNTI/nti.dataserver/docs/chat-apis.rst

 ``chat_roomMembershipChanged( room_info )``
   Sent when a room you are in has gained/lost a member other than yourself.

+``chat_roomModerationChanged( room_info )``
+  Sent when a room you are in has a change in moderation status, such as becoming moderated or gaining a moderator.
+Note that you will recieve this after you call ``chat_makeModerated`` (you may receive it multiple times with slightly different states, such as Moderated being true, but no moderators listed, and then again with Moderated as true and with moderators listed).

 ``chat_presenceForUserChangedTo( username, presence )``
   Sent when a user in your "buddy list" goes offline/online